f-mendoza/MEGAPI/README.md

 # MEGAPI
-This is a MEGA API to manage different accounts, upload or download multiple files and compress them, password protected or not.
+This is an MEGA API to manage different accounts, upload or download multiple files and compress them, password protected or not.
 # How to Use
 The API isn't ready yet to use it.